defold/defold.github.io/terms-and-conditions.md

 You acknowledge and agree that the Defold Editor may report back information to us, including data on your usage of the editor.

+**8. YOUR PRIVACY POLICY FOR PLAYERS**

+8.1 It is a condition of your License to the Defold Software that you shall distribute a privacy policy with your Games which complies with all applicable data privacy laws and which: explains to your users what data you collect, how, what you do with it and what measures you take to store and protect it;

+8.2 Failure to comply with the licensing agreement may result in us revoking your license as well as demanding compensation for any potential costs or damages incurred by us due to your failure to comply with these Terms.

+**9. INDEPENDENT DEVELOPMENT**

+Nothing in these Terms will impair our, or our group companies’ or affiliates’ right to develop, acquire, License, market, promote or distribute products or technologies that perform the same or similar functions as, or otherwise compete with products or technologies you may create, whether using the Defold Software or not.

-**8. BUNDLING YOUR GAME FOR PUBLICATION**
+**10. BUNDLING YOUR GAME FOR PUBLICATION**

-8.1 When you are ready to extract your Game for publication you can use our bundling tool to compile the Game for the platform(s) on which you wish to publish it, **PROVIDED THAT:**
+10.1 When you are ready to extract your Game for publication you can use our bundling tool to compile the Game for the platform(s) on which you wish to publish it, **PROVIDED THAT**:

  * you are a registered developer on the platform(s) on which you wish to publish the Game;